 Schools of Choice

-The Allegan Area Educational Service Agency (AAESA) Schools of Choice Plan is intended to provide academic options to enhance learning for students and to foster a cooperative environment to benefit all districts.
+The Allegan Area Educational Service Agency (AAESA) Allegan Area Count Program (Non-Resident) is intended to provide academic options to enhance learning for students and to foster a cooperative environment to benefit all districts.

-The eight school districts in Allegan County, with the support of the AAESA, are offering a Section 105(c) Schools of Choice Program for the first trimester of the 2021-2022 school year.
+The eight school districts in Allegan County, with the support of the AAESA, are offering a Section 105(c) Schools of Choice Program for the 2022-2023 school year.
 This program allows students of families who reside in Barry, Kalamazoo, Kent, Ottawa and Van Buren ISD/ESA school districts a choice to attend Allegan, Fennville, Glenn, Hopkins, Martin, Otsego, Plainwell or Wayland school districts.
-Section 105 is being offered to all students who reside within Allegan County and wish to attend any of the listed Allegan County public schools.
+Non-Resident is being offered to all students who reside within Allegan County and wish to attend any of the listed Allegan County public schools.

 Each school district within the AAESA shall determine annually if it will accept non-resident students.
 The school districts shall publish the grades, schools and special programs, if any, for which enrollment may be available to non-resident applicants.
 If a school district has a limited number of positions available for non-resident applicants, the district shall:

 Provide notice to the general public of the number of openings available, and the manner and the place for submitting applications.

 Use a random draw “lottery” system conducted by the Allegan County Schools of Choice committee.

 Develop and maintain a waiting list based on the order in which non-resident applicants were drawn under this lottery.
 If positions become available after the lottery drawing, applicants shall be selected from this waiting list.